Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While it helped me save, my dating and social life definitely took a hit.

-And when it came time to move stateside again, I decided to move back into their house — primarily to save some money.
+And when it came time to putting down roots again, I decided to move back into their house — primarily to save some money.
 While it helped me make a dent in my student loans, my dating and social life definitely took a hit.

 4 perks of moving back home as an adult